 Individuals are nominated to serve as external examiner in order to act as an external arbiter of standards.
-All nominations are subject to approval by the Proctors (see E&A website).
+All nominations are subject to approval by the Proctors (see SAT website).
 There must be at least one external examiner appointed to the board of examiners for each University Examination (except the First Public Examination) (ER 6).
 Courses with large cohorts should have more than one external examiner to cover the full breadth of the examination.
-Courses combining more than one subject (e.g. joint schools) should include at least one external examiner for each subject.
+Courses combining more than one subject (eg joint schools) should include at least one external examiner for each subject. have more than one subject (eg joint schools) should include at least one external examiner for each subject.